asadsatti/randomuser/README.md

 Smmary:

 a) Your overall approach

--Each API call loads 30 user records asynchronously -User Jackson to convert JSON for a use record to User object -User objects are stored an ArrayList to be used as a data source for RecyclerView -RecyclerView to display the list of users because RecyclerView requires to use ViewHolder pattern for better performance -Choosen to dispaly user name and phone only for each user -Taping user's name converts the User object to JSON string and passes to user detail Activity -User detail Activity loads user's detail in a fragment -User object to JSON string conversion is done because I havn't implemented User as Parcelable which is needed in order to passto another Activity
+-Each API call loads 30 user records asynchronously -User Jackson to convert JSON for a use record to User object -User objects are stored an ArrayList to be used as a data source for RecyclerView -RecyclerView to display the list of users because RecyclerView requires to use ViewHolder pattern for better performance -Chosen to display user name and phone only for each user -Taping user's name converts the User object to JSON string and passes to user detail Activity -User detail Activity loads user's detail in a fragment -User object to JSON string conversion is done because I haven’t implemented User as Parcelable which is needed in order to pass to another Activity
 -User's photo is also downloaded asynchronously

 b) What platform you chose and why you chose it